kokkonisd/nablaman-zsh-theme/README.md

 # nablaman

-A terminal theme for ZSH (to be used with Oh My Zsh).
+A prompt theme for ZSH (to be used with Oh My Zsh).

 ![A screenshot of the nablaman theme.](screenshot.png)